 Now, the world of online shopping consists of multiple channels that influence buying behaviors.
 From emails to Instagram ads and even text messages, brands have the power to reach their target audience in more ways and at any moment.

-Rather than guessing what customers will enjoy, there are personalization tools available where you can learn a customer’s demographics, behaviors, attitudes, pain points and preferences.
-Using this data to engage with your customers ensures messages are extremely targeted and relevant to every individual, no matter what stage of the buyer’s journey they’re at.
+Rather than guessing what people on your ecommerce site will enjoy, there are personalization tools available where you can learn a customer’s demographics, behaviors, attitudes, pain points and preferences.
+Using various data points to engage with your customers ensures messages are extremely targeted and relevant to every individual, no matter what stage of the buyer’s journey they’re at.

-In this article, we’re going to talk about the importance of ecommerce personalization, how you can start collecting more customer data ethically and how to leverage that data to increase your customer engagement rates and revenue.
+In this article, we’re going to talk about the importance of ecommerce personalization, how you can start collecting more customer data ethically and how to leverage that data to increase your customer engagement rates, customer loyalty, and revenue.

 Here’s what we’ll be covering today: